djrlj694/Receipts/Notes.md

 ## ReceiptStore

 * One could imagine ripping out the persistence responsibilities of this class into something more generic.
+* Should have a better way to inform the user when a save fails.

 ## ReceiptsListViewController